 Canadian Career Education College

-If you experience any difficulties, please contact the Can-College International team or drop in to
+If you experience any difficulties, please contact the Can-College International team.

 Coming to Canada

-As soon as your Study Permit application has been approved, you should begin planning your travel to Canada.
-In addition to your flights, you should also consider your transportation to and from airports and accommodations Around Vaughan City which is just 30 minutes from Toronto downtown and very close to subway station and other public transportation is within the walking distance.
+As soon as your study permit application has been approved, you should begin planning your travel to Canada.
+In addition to your flights, you should also consider your transportation to and from airports, and accommodations around Vaughan, which is just 30 minutes from downtown Toronto and very close to subway stations and other public transportation.

-It is also a good time to check your passport.
-Please ensure your passport is valid AT LEAST through the end of your first semester.
+This is also a good time to check your passport.
+Please ensure your passport is valid AT LEAST through to the end of your first semester.

-If you will be arriving in Vaughan during business hours you can provide the following address and directions to your driver:
+If you will be arriving in Vaughan during business hours (Monday to Friday, 9:30AM-4:30PM EST), you can provide the following address and directions to your driver: